Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Second, while you can have 100 variants per product, you can only have three options.

 Options and variants form a parent/child relationship.
 For example, color is an option, and black, white, and red are the variants.
+While you can have three options per product, these options differ from product to product.

 For example, one product can have options like size and color, while the other has weight and material.
 But thanks to the limitation, having size, color, weight, and material as options for a single product is impossible.